Learn more about Willie Nelson here!

 Willie Nelson: An Epic Life by Joe Nick Patoski was released in April, 2008.
 Mr. Patoski did over 100 interviews with Willie, his family, his band, the people he grew up with in Abbott, and many others.
 This is part biography, part memoir, part history, from the Depression to Willie as he celebrates his 75th birthday.

-In 2004, Nelson and his wife Annie became partners with Bob and Kelly King in the building of two Pacific Bio-diesel plants, one in Salem, Oregon, and the other at Carl's Corner, Texas (the Texas plant was founded by Carl Cornelius, a longtime Nelson friend and the namesake for Carl's Corner).
-If you're a listener of "Willie's Place" on XM radio you're sure to be familiar with Carl's Corner as the central broadcast location for the radio show.
+In 2004, Nelson and his wife Annie became partners with Bob and Kelly King in the building of two Pacific Bio-diesel plants, one in Salem, Oregon, and the other at Carl’s Corner, Texas (the Texas plant was founded by Carl Cornelius, a longtime Nelson friend and the namesake for Carl’s Corner).

 In 2005, Nelson and several other business partners formed Willie Nelson Biodiesel (“Bio-Willie”), a company that is marketing bio-diesel bio-fuel to truck stops.
 The fuel is made from vegetable oil (mainly soybean oil), and can be burned without modification in diesel engines.